All uses

 How long does it take to see whether myofunctional exercises help sleep apnea?

 Most people need weeks, not days, to evaluate progress.
 Programs often run about 6 to 12 weeks before outcomes are reassessed.
+Clinically, the first muscle response — the tongue holds posture longer, the palate feels more responsive — often shows up around week 3.
+Trial endpoints sit at 3 months.

 Start myofunctional exercises for sleep apnea as a complement to your treatment with a free guided program, 5 minutes a day.